777shipra/R-Beginners/MATRICES/basicsOFmatrices/readme.md

 # <----------------GUIDE FOR THIS SECTION ------------->

+read the files in this order :-

+* complete the readme.md file first
+* read buildYourFirstMatrix.R file
+* read namingindexes.R

 # <-------- HOW TO DOWNLOAD/USE THE DATASET -------->
  [GO TO] (https://www.superdatascience.com/rcourse/) -> (scroll down to )SECTION4 -MATRICES -> download BASKETBALL DATASET\
  -> DOWNLOAD THE ZIP FILE\